 Net position is composed of two sections: Investment in capital assets and restricted net position.
-Net position totaled \$40,168,482 at September 30, 2020 as compared to \$50,931,416 at September 30, 2019, representing a decrease of approximately \$10.7 million as opposed to a decrease of approximately \$13.8 million in the prior fiscal year.
-The change in net position for fiscal year 2019-2020 is primarily attributable to the strategically planned draw down of its net position to maintain and expand services to children and families.
+Net position totaled \$28,574,166 at September 30, 2021 as compared to \$40,168,482 at September 30, 2020, representing a decrease of approximately \$11.6 million as opposed to a decrease of approximately \$10.7 million in the prior fiscal year.
+The change in net position for fiscal year 2020-2021 is primarily attributable to the strategically planned draw down of its net position to maintain and expand services to children and families.
 While net position is one way to measure The Trust's financial health, or financial position, a decrease in net position is not necessarily an indication of deteriorating financial health.
-The Trust maintains a healthy net position while positioning itself to gradually reduce its net position by responsibly funding direct-services to meet the community needs for children's services.
+The Trust has strategically engineered a decrease in its net position for the past few years.
+The net position of The Trust as of September 30, 2021 is the desired balance of the strategic plan developed years ago.
+Future years will adopt a strategy that neutralizes The Trust's net position with balanced revenues and expenditures.

-The following table provides a summary of The Trust's changes in net position at September 30, 2020 and 2019:
+The following table provides a summary of The Trust's changes in net position at September 30, 2021 and 2020: